tanmayv/tasks.nvim/README.md

 On save, the plugin will append a unique `id` to the tasks and sync them to your SQLite database.

 **Natural Language Dates:**
-You can type natural language into the `due:` tag and the plugin will automatically parse and convert it to `YYYY-MM-DD` standard format upon saving!
+You can type natural language into the `due:` or `start:` tags and the plugin will automatically parse and convert it to `YYYY-MM-DD` standard format upon saving!
 Supported formats:
 - `due:today`
-- `due:tomorrow`
+- `start:tomorrow`
 - `due:3d` (3 days)
-- `due:2w` (2 weeks)
+- `start:2w` (2 weeks)
 - `due:1m` (1 month)

+*Note:* If you set a `start:` date that is in the future, the task will receive a massive penalty to its score, effectively hiding it at the bottom of your Telescope list until the start date arrives!

 ### LSP Support
 By calling `require("task_manager").setup_lsp()` in your config, the plugin runs a local LSP server.